News

 Despite language barriers and having to adapt to a different style of sewing machines in Canada, they have been busy making a collection of high-quality colourful tote bags, crossbody bags, grocery bags, lunch bags, aprons and more products from upcycled street festival banners.

-“This inspiring group have sewing and tailoring experience, and we’re helping them use those skills toward self-employment.
+“This inspiring group has sewing and tailoring experience, and we’re helping them use those skills toward self-employment.
 Watching them do something that brings them joy, independence and income is a truly wonderful thing to see,” says Florence.
 “Plus, these bags not only support them, but are helping the climate, by keeping the upcycled festival banners out of the landfill.”

 On Wednesday, August, 28, 2024, DIVERSEcity hosted a special in-person sales event for The Diverse Tailors, with the goal of making enough funds to buy each of the “tailors” their own sewing machine so they can continue their self-employment journey.